secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 The end user record should be converted to the end user standard account type.

 Opportunity Name:
-If the partner is an authorized reseller, rename the opportunity with the partner’s nick-name in front, then a dash.
+If the partner is an authorized reseller, rename the opportunity with the partner’s nickname in front, then a dash.
 For instance; if it is a Perforce deal, the opportunity name should start with P4 - (whatever your opportunity name is) This is important for the workflow that solicits updates from the reseller.